anhtu-pham/Federalist-Papers-Analysis/HW2.md

 3. Suppose U is the set of vectors {(1, 1, 1), (1, 2, 3), (2, 2, 2), (3, 4, 5), (0, 1, 0), (1, 0, 1)}.
 What is the dimensionality of U?
 Show your work.

 Answer: First I convert set U into a matrix.
 Then I use Julia to find the rank of this matrix, which is 3.
+U's dimensionality is equal to this matrix's rank, so dimensionality of U is 3.

 ```julia
 A = [1 1 1; 1 2 3; 2 2 2; 3 4 5; 0 1 0; 1 0 1]